dotnet/WatsonTcp/README.md

 [nuget]:     https://www.nuget.org/packages/WatsonTcp/
 [nuget-img]: https://badge.fury.io/nu/Object.svg

-WatsonTcp is the fastest, most efficient way to build TCP-based clients and servers in C# with integrated framing, reliable transmission, fast disconnect detection, and easy to understand callbacks.
+WatsonTcp is the fastest, easiest, most efficient way to build TCP-based clients and servers in C# with integrated framing, reliable transmission, and fast disconnect detection.

-## New in v2.2.2
+## New in v3.0.0

+- Breaking changes; move from Func-based callbacks to Event
-- Added Statistics object.
+- Added ```MaxConnections``` and ```Connection``` values in WatsonTcpServer

 ## Test Applications